YSL-1997/OS/p3/README.md

 ## Achievement
 - All testcases passed.
-- Support: 537make -f filename target, 537make target -f filename and 537make -f filename.
+- Support: "537make -f filename target", "537make target -f filename" and "537make -f filename".
 Error will be reported if there's no argument after -f.
 - Support: I/O redirection.
 Implemented in process_exec.c, in the child process.
 Need to set redirect_flag to be true, and specify the redirected input and redirected output.

 ## Project Instruction